top of page

 The K-Shaped Economy: Choose the Upward Arm

-In what currently passes for “free-market” capitalism, the side of capital is the upward arm of the K. On the side of capital, we have the banks, the stock market, private equity, all supervised by the Billionaires, and as new technologies progress, the divergence accelerates.
-In the ancient battle between labour and capital, not only has capital always won…now it’s not even close.
+In what currently passes for “free-market” capitalism, the side of capital is the upward arm of the K. On this side, we have banks, the stock market, and private equity, all supervised by billionaires.
+As new technologies progress, the divergence accelerates.
+In the ancient battle between labour and capital, capital has always won, and now it’s not even close.

-The side of labour, ordinary wage earners and cash savers, is the downward arm of the K. We live in a financial and monetary system which tilts the odds in favour of asset owners, or wealth.
+The side of labour, which includes ordinary wage earners and cash savers, is the downward arm of the K. We live in a financial and monetary system that tilts the odds in favour of asset owners.

-Once you own those assets in the form of Equity, the maths of Compound Interest is so powerful that those who understand it, earn it, and those who don’t, pay it.
-You have to get on the upward arm of the K!
+Once you own those assets in the form of equity, the maths of Compound Interest is so powerful that those who understand it earn it, while those who don’t pay it.
+You must get on the upward arm of the K!

 Final Verdict: You Must Invest for Financial Security

-The key takeaway, for many people in the UK, is that the last decade was characterised by wages and savings failing to keep pace with the increase in the cost of living.
-But those who invested comfortably beat inflation and saw big real-term gains!
+The key takeaway is that the last decade has seen wages and savings fail to keep pace with the rising cost of living.
+However, those who invested comfortably beat inflation and saw significant real-term gains!

-You have to get on the upward arm of the K!
-Everyone who has read Grad Rags to Riches will know that to achieve Financial Independence, we must Save, Protect, and Invest.
+You must get on the upward arm of the K!
+Everyone who has read Grad Rags to Riches knows that to achieve Financial Independence, we must Save, Protect, and Invest.

-Don't sit in cash and get screwed by The System.
+Don't sit in cash and let The System take advantage of you.

 Investing Review 2024: It Was a Very Good Year